huisenlim/EGL314TeamD/README.md

 ghosts "zone" will be removed.

 ### Win Condition
-For the player to win, they must first carry a tag and the button.
+For the player to win, they must first carry a tag (tracking device to know your location) and the button.
 The player must both be in the vicinity of the ghost and press the button to dispel the ghost.
 Clear all three ghosts within the allocated time to win.

-Firstly, identify if tag is in the zone
+Firstly, identify if tag is in the zone of the ghosts.
 ```python
 for zi, ghost in enumerate(Ghosts):
                     if ghost.get("active", True):